 How to Cope With People Who Trigger Your PMDD

-You know those moments when someone says or does something that shouldn’t bother you — but it does?
-Like, it really does.
-Suddenly your chest is tight, your brain is spinning, and jaw clenches tight?
-That’s the luteal phase for so many of us with PMDD.
+Someone says something that shouldn't bother you, and it wrecks you anyway.
+Chest tight, brain spinning, jaw clenched.
+That's the luteal phase for so many of us with PMDD.

 And it's not just hormones.
 It's deeper than that.